Tutadit/Base-Shell-Scripts/README.md

 ## setBackground

-Sets a random image from the Wallpaper directory as the background image, as well as changinf the color scheme to the scheme of the new background image
+Sets a random image from the Wallpaper directory as the background image, as well as changing the color scheme to the scheme of the new background image

 Within this scrip I also set the contents of the firefox